 IP6X = Protection from contact with harmful dust

 IPX7 = Protected from immersion in water with a depth of up to 1 meter (or 3.3 feet) for up to 30 mins

 IPX8 = Protected from immersion in water with a depth of more than 1 meter (manufacturer must specify exact depth)

 Please note these ratings are for freshwater though.
 So be careful when you’re stuck on a beach.

-The X2O winches are equipped with wireless remotes, whereas the XRC Smittybilt winches come with corded ones.
+The X2O are available with Smittybilt winch wireless remote, whereas the XRC Smittybilt winches come with corded ones.